zydou/arti/doc/dev/notes/key-management.md

 /// The path of a key in the C Tor key store. pub struct CTorPath(PathBuf);

-/// The "identity" of a key.
+/// The "specifier" of a key.
 ///
-/// `KeyIdentity::arti_path()` uniquely identifies an instance of a key. pub trait KeyIdentity {
+/// `KeySpecifier::arti_path()` uniquely identifies an instance of a key. pub trait KeySpecifier {
     /// The location of the key in the Arti key store.
     ///
     /// This also acts as a unique identifier for a specific key instance.